 A long time ago in a galaxy far, far away…

-As a matter of fact, not so long ago and exactly in the very galaxy we live in, Joanna (a Jedi Knight of Product Owners ;) and Paul approached DeSmart with an idea for a mobile app.
-“We want an app that could be used to report hazards, incidents and exemplary behaviors on construction sites which would give recommendations on how to improve safety on-site”
+As a matter of fact, not so long ago and exactly in the very galaxy, we live in, Joanna (a Jedi Knight of Product Owners 😉 and Paul approached DeSmart with an idea for a mobile app.
+“We want an app that could be used to report hazards, incidents and exemplary behaviours on construction sites which would give recommendations on how to improve safety on-site”

 Why we don’t start with UX prototype anymore

 Sometimes the domain process is well known.
-In other cases, it has many implementations, for instance a sale of a product.
-Even in such cases - going into the details will bring out the differences.
+In other cases, it has many implementations, for instance, a sale of a product.
+Even in such cases – going into the details will bring out the differences.
 Some sell only online.
 Some do both online and ePOS sales.
-Two online sale scenarios are rarely the same - different delivery options, gift wrapping option, and many more.
+Two online sale scenarios are rarely the same – different delivery options, gift wrapping options, and many more.

 What we do start projects with now is a couple of days of workshop, where we build together Product Canvas, Personas and User Stories.
 Although we don’t start with UX prototypes now, we still do the prototyping process along with the workshop, sketching draft mockups on meetings, simply using pen and paper.
 This way we can quickly visualize what is being discussed and make better decisions.
 It’s also a great way to make sure that we are all on the same page.
 Afterwards, a proper mockup is prepared based on the outcomes of this workshop.